quasar1357/24_IN_P1/Java_SyntaxGuide/12_Enums.md

 AnEnumName myEnum = AnEnumName.VersionOne;
 ```

-Remember that the enums are built direcly as a pre-defined version of the enum type, so they are already instantiated.
+Remember that the enums are built direcly as a pre-defined version of the enum type, so they are already instantiated and do not take any arguments.